phpfui/InstaDoc/README.md

 // pass the directory containing your composer.json file
 $fileManager = new \PHPFUI\InstaDoc\FileManager('../');

-// add you App class tree in
+// add your App class tree in
 $fileManager->addNamespace('App', '../App', true);

-// load you cached files
+// load your cached files
 $fileManager->load();

+// load child classes if you want to display them, if you don't do this step, docs will not show classes that extend the displayed class
+\PHPFUI\InstaDoc\ChildClasses::load();

 // get the controller
 $controller = new \PHPFUI\InstaDoc\Controller($fileManager);